persteenolsen/umbraco-13-starter-two/README.md

 - Go to the Models Builder in the Admin Section of your site and click: Regenerate Models

-- Take a look in the folder: umbraco / models where the .cs files / models were created by VS Code
+- Take a look in the folder by VS Code: umbraco / models where the .cs files / models were created

 - Stop your site and make a dotnet run to see your site is running